scottgl9/android-vectortext/PROGRESS.md

 ## Progress Log

+### [2025-11-20 20:00] - Fix Emoji Reaction Detection
+- **Task**: Fix emoji reaction detection not working
+- **Problem**: User reported: "I'm still seeing the problem with the reaction not showing on the message, and it is showing on a separate message"
+- **Root Cause**: The emoji detection logic in `Reaction.detectEmojiReaction()` was using `Char.code` (16-bit UTF-16 code units) to check against Unicode code point ranges like `0x1F300..0x1F9FF`.
+Most modern emojis (👍, 😊, ❤️, etc.) use code points beyond U+FFFF, which are represented as surrogate pairs in UTF-16.
+When iterating over `String` as `Char` values, these emojis were split into two 16-bit halves that didn't match any of the emoji ranges, causing the detection to always fail.

+- **Implemented**:
+  - Updated `Reaction.detectEmojiReaction()` to use `.codePoints()` for proper Unicode code point iteration
+  - Changed from checking individual `Char` (16-bit) to checking full Unicode code points
+  - Expanded emoji ranges to cover more emoji categories:
+    - Added Emoticons range (0x1F600..0x1F64F)
+    - Added Transport and Map Symbols (0x1F680..0x1F6FF)
+    - Added Supplemental Symbols (0x1F900..0x1F9FF)
+    - Added Miscellaneous Symbols (0x2B50..0x2BFF)
+    - Added Mahjong/playing cards (0x1F004..0x1F0CF)
+  - Changed limit from 10 characters to 5 code points (accounts for emoji with modifiers/skin tones)

+- **Files Modified**:
+  - `app/src/main/java/com/vanespark/vertext/data/model/Reaction.kt`: Fixed emoji detection (+20/-10)
+    - Changed from `trimmed.all { char -> }` to `trimmed.codePoints().toArray().all { codePoint -> }`
+    - Updated all range checks to use full 32-bit Unicode code points
+    - Added comprehensive emoji range coverage

+- **Impact**: Emoji reactions should now be properly detected and attached to target messages instead of appearing as separate messages.
+The reaction detection service will automatically process new emoji messages and delete them after adding the reaction to the target message.

+- **Testing**: Built and installed on device.
+Users can now send emoji reactions (single emoji messages within 30 seconds of a previous message) and they will be displayed as reactions on the target message instead of separate messages.

 ### [2025-11-20 19:45] - Configurable Message Load Limit
 - **Task**: Make message loading limit configurable to improve performance
 - **Problem**: User reported: "The messages take a long time to load, could we just load the most recent 100 messages, and make it configurable?"